viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 - A computer
 - A webcam or external camera
-- A blue collar for increased precision _(optional)_
+- A blue collar for enhanced accuracy _(optional)_

 {{< alert title="Tip" color="tip" >}}
-You can also configure your camera to detect the unique color of your pet if it happens to be less common in the environment where you set your camera up.
+Additionally, you have the option to configure your camera to detect the distinctive color of your pet if it happens to be less common in the environment where you set your camera up.
 In this tutorial, the camera is configured to identify and filter images with the color blue, as it is less common in many environments, including mine.
 {{< /alert >}}